 20 Nov Top Tips for Maintenance and Servicing of Rental Cars

 Many drivers neglect the maintenance of leased vehicles, as they believe it is not their responsibility since they don’t own the vehicle.
-This is a common mistake that will lead to unexpected cost at the end of the leasing contract.
+This is a common mistake that will lead to unexpected costs at the end of the leasing contract.
 Be it private car rental or commercial vehicle leasing, we strongly advise you to check with the company on the full term of the contract.
-Most car rental companies bears the full cost of maintenance and servicing.
+Most vehicle rental Singapore companies bears the full cost of maintenance and servicing.
 It doesn’t mean that you don’t have any responsibility outside of driving the vehicle though.
 Consequently, you should do the following:

 - Ensure timeliness